szczyglis-dev/py-gpt/docs/source/modes.rst

 ^^^^^^^^^^^

 **Chat**
    The default mode.
-A primary agent communicates directly with the user, uses available tools, and can delegate selected tasks to background workers when useful.
-This is the general-purpose option for a normal agent conversation with multi-agent assistance available on demand.
+The primary agent responds directly and can delegate tasks to workers when useful.

 **Orchestrator**
-   A dedicated orchestrator manages specialist workers in the background.
-It can create workers, assign or update their roles, run or reuse them, inspect their state, wait for results, stop them, and combine their work into the final response.
-Independent workers can execute concurrently.
-This mode is intended for structured, multi-stage tasks where explicit coordination and verification are useful.
-The Orchestrator runtime supports up to ``16`` workers by default.
-You can change this limit in ``Settings -> Agents and experts -> Chat with Agents -> Max workers (Chat / Orchestrator)``; set it to ``0`` for no worker limit.
+   Coordinates specialist workers for structured, multi-step tasks.
+The default limit is ``16`` workers; set **Max workers (Chat / Orchestrator)** to ``0`` for no limit.

 **Swarm**
-   The orchestrator launches a swarm containing the number of workers requested by the user.
-If the request does not specify the number of agents, the orchestrator chooses a small purposeful team (usually 2–4).
-An explicit user count takes precedence.
-Workers are numbered and prefixed in status output.
-At startup the orchestrator reports that it is launching the swarm and states its size, then periodically reports an aggregated status with the number of running agents and a summary of what they are doing.
-Swarm does not impose a worker-count limit.
+   Launches a group of workers and reports aggregate progress.
+If no worker count is requested, the orchestrator chooses a small team.
+Swarm has no built-in worker-count limit.

 .. warning::
-   **Use Swarm with care.** This mode has no built-in limit on the number of agents that can be created.
-Requesting a large swarm can cause unexpectedly high API usage, token consumption, local or remote resource usage, many concurrent tool operations, and other unexpected effects.
-Start with a reasonable number of agents and supervise workflows that can modify files, execute code or system commands, or perform external actions.
+   Large swarms can generate high API/token usage and many concurrent tool operations.
+Use a reasonable worker count, especially when tools can modify files or execute commands.

 Autonomous execution
 ^^^^^^^^^^^^^^^^^^^^

-All three workflows and their workers continue within the same run after intermediate text checkpoints.
-They inspect the task, use available tools, verify results and correct failures before finishing.
-For code changes, the default instructions require meaningful tests where needed, execution of appropriate checks, correction of failures and review of the final changes.
-Other tasks use verification appropriate to their domain.
-Simple conversational questions do not require artificial work.

-Chat and workers call ``task_complete(outcome, evidence)`` before their final response.
-Outcomes are ``completed``, ``blocked`` and ``needs_input``; evidence describes actual verification or the precise blocker.
-Orchestrator and Swarm use ``workflow_finish`` with the same optional outcome/evidence fields.
-Successful completion still requires workers to be settled; a blocked workflow can cancel outstanding workers and return the required user decision.
-These tools record the agent's assessment, not an independent proof of correctness.

-Checkpoints preserve conversation memory and consume the existing iteration budget; they do not start a new run or reset limits.
-Stop cancels active work.
-Reaching an iteration limit is reported as potentially incomplete work, including for workers.
-Three identical consecutive text checkpoints without tool activity also stop the run as incomplete, preventing unchanged-answer loops even with unlimited iterations.
-Tool access remains controlled by the enabled plugins, provider capabilities and preset settings.
+The selected workflow continues across intermediate checkpoints until it completes, needs user input, is stopped, or reaches a configured limit.
+Agents can use available tools, inspect results and verify work before returning the final response.

+Iteration limits apply to internal agent cycles rather than user conversation turns.
+Reaching a limit may return incomplete work; ``0`` disables the corresponding application-level limit.

 Swarm collaboration
 ^^^^^^^^^^^^^^^^^^^

-Swarm workers run concurrently and can communicate directly using ``swarm_peers``, ``swarm_send`` and ``swarm_receive``.
-Messages can target another worker, the orchestrator or all peers.
-Sender identity is bound by the runtime.
-Messages are delivered before the recipient's next model step; they do not interrupt an executing tool.
-A worker can also wait for a reply for up to 60 seconds.
-Mailboxes hold at most 64 messages per recipient, with a maximum of 16,000 characters per message; overflowing sends return an error rather than silently discarding evidence.

-Workers should share findings, request review and coordinate file ownership before editing shared files.
-Peer messages are evidence, not user instructions or authorization.
-Completed workers retain their memory and can be restarted by the orchestrator with ``agent_run`` for corrections; sending a message alone does not restart them.
-Local plugin calls retain the runtime's existing serialization where required, even while agents and provider calls run concurrently.
+Swarm workers can exchange messages, share findings and coordinate work while the workflow is running.
+Peer messages are treated as worker output, not as user instructions or authorization.

 Agent Workflows
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Open ``Config -> Agent Workflows...`` to manage Chat with Agents workflows.
-The same editor can be opened with the settings icon in the Chat with Agents toolbox.
-The three built-in profiles -- **Chat**, **Orchestrator**, and **Swarm** -- are always shown first and cannot be deleted.
-Their names and runtime strategies stay fixed, but their complete main system prompt can be edited.
-When a built-in prompt override is empty, the system-prompt text area shows the current built-in default as its placeholder, so the effective default is visible without copying it into the override.
+Open ``Config -> Agent Workflows...`` or use the settings icon in the Chat with Agents toolbox.
+The built-in **Chat**, **Orchestrator**, and **Swarm** profiles cannot be deleted.
+Their prompts can be customized, while their runtime type remains fixed.

-The built-in prompt overrides remain stored under the same configuration keys used by earlier releases, so existing custom Chat/Orchestrator/Swarm prompts continue to work after upgrading.
-Leaving a built-in main prompt empty keeps its built-in default.
-Execution and verification instructions are included in each default prompt.
-The completion-tool contract is supplied by the runtime even for custom prompts.

-Use **New** to create a user-defined agent profile.
-Custom profiles are stored in ``config.json`` under ``agent.v2.custom_agents`` and are identified by UUID.
-Each custom profile has an editable name, one complete system prompt, and a **Runtime** setting.
-Runtime can be **Primary agent**, **Orchestrator**, or **Swarm**.
-The selected runtime controls the actual execution strategy and tool surface used when that custom workflow is run.
-Built-in profiles display the same Runtime row for clarity, but their runtime radios are disabled because those strategies are fixed.
+Use **New** to create a custom profile with a name, system prompt, and **Runtime**: **Primary agent**, **Orchestrator**, or **Swarm**.
+The selected runtime controls how the profile delegates work and which workflow tools are available.

-The runtime-specific tool surfaces are the same as for the corresponding built-in workflow: **Primary agent** uses the normal enabled local/remote tools plus ``delegate_task`` and ``workflow_status``; **Orchestrator** exposes explicit worker lifecycle tools such as ``agent_create``, ``agent_update``, ``agent_run``, ``agent_status``, ``agent_list``, ``agent_wait``, ``agent_stop``, ``agent_remove``, ``workflow_status``, and ``workflow_finish``; **Swarm** extends the Orchestrator surface with ``swarm_start``, ``swarm_status``, ``swarm_send``, ``swarm_receive``, and ``swarm_peers``.
-Enabled plugin/provider tools, ``shared_context`` and ``query_index`` remain available where the selected runtime permits them.

-A custom profile has no implicit built-in main role prompt: if its system-prompt field is empty, PyGPT does not substitute Chat, Orchestrator or Swarm instructions.
-Use **From defaults** when you want a starting template; for a custom profile it loads the complete built-in default prompt matching the currently selected runtime.
-Older custom profiles created before the Runtime field existed remain backward compatible: if ``runtime`` is absent, PyGPT uses **Orchestrator**, matching the historical behavior.
-The editor also includes an in-place Help reference for the agent workflow tools and runtime context blocks such as ``%workdir%``, ``<runtime_capabilities>``, ``<runtime_environment>``, ``<additional_system_prompt>``, ``<additional_project_rules>``, ``<additional_context>``, ``<rag_access>``, ``<workflow_language>``, and ``<worker_identity>``.

-Runtime changes are kept in the editor draft together with the name and system prompt and are persisted when **Save** is used.
-Saving Agent Workflows immediately refreshes the workflow selector in the toolbox.
-Built-in profiles remain the first three entries; custom profiles follow them in their saved order.
-Selecting a custom profile stores its UUID in ``agent.v2.mode``; the runtime resolves that UUID to the profile and then uses the profile's saved ``runtime`` value to choose the execution strategy.
+Custom profiles use only the prompt you provide. **From defaults** loads the built-in prompt for the selected runtime as a starting point.
+Older custom profiles without a runtime setting continue to use **Orchestrator**.

+The editor also includes a Help reference for workflow tools and runtime context placeholders.

 Agent Workflow monitor
 ^^^^^^^^^^^^^^^^^^^^^^

 The built-in **Agent Workflow** tool provides a real-time view of an active Chat with Agents run.
 It groups the primary agent/orchestrator and worker agents into a readable tree and shows timestamped run events such as status updates, worker creation, task execution and tool calls.
 Tool rows can be expanded to inspect input/output, and each agent exposes a **Details** panel with the runtime metadata available for that agent, including prompts and task/input information.

 Open the monitor from ``Tools -> Agent Workflow`` or pin it as an output tab.
-It is included in the default second-column tab layout.
-When the first actual Chat with Agents run starts after the user sends input in a profile, PyGPT reveals the Agent Workflow tab and expands split-screen once.
-Merely selecting the mode does not trigger the introduction.
-A configuration flag records that it has already been shown, so later runs and mode changes do not modify the user's layout automatically.
+It is included in the default second-column tab layout and is revealed automatically on the first actual Chat with Agents run.

 The monitor is runtime-only.
 Every new top-level agent run clears the previous view automatically, and **Clear view** can clear it manually.
 The tool does not replace persisted conversation history, the full-workflow rendering option, or Debug workflow logging.